 The focus topics of each event will build on the research conducted by the Research Fellows on the participation of Global South researchers in development economics debates and the points identified in the Call to Action.
 Obstacles to greater participation of local researchers in development policy debates was also the subject of discussion during our PEP policy conference in 2021.

-During these events, panels of experts and practitioners from the field being examined will identify and discuss concrete actions to increase Southern participation in economic development journals, conferences, policy discussions, and consulting.
+During these events, panels of experts and practitioners from the field being examined identify and discuss concrete actions to increase Southern participation in economic development journals, conferences, policy discussions, and consulting.

 The second webinar was held on November 7, 1 p.m.
 UTC and looked at the role of development conference organisers in addressing the imbalance in regional representation and decolonising the field of Development Economics.
 Consult the calendar below for information about the panel and moderators.

 September 23, 2022 - How can development economics journals better include Southern researchers?

 2-3 p.m.
 UTC.
-Find your local time

 - Christopher Barrett, Editor, Food Policy